-- Section 5.1, "Creating the Database Schema" - Section 5.2, "Configuring a Domain for Oracle Database" - Section 5.3, "Configuring a Compact Domain for MYSQL and MSSQLSERVER Databases" - Section 5.4, "Performing Next Steps"
+- Section 5.1, "Creating the Database Schema"

+- Section 5.2, "Configuring a Domain"

+- Section 5.3, "Performing Next Steps"

 5.1 Creating the Database Schema

 Before you can configure the topology for your agent, make sure you have created the necessary schema in your database.
 See Chapter 4, "Creating the Oracle GoldenGate Veridata Repository Schema" for instructions.